NourishMint Wellness Smoothie Template

 Spirulina is highly digestible, protects the immune system, can help reduce cholesterol, can aid with weight loss.
 Spirulina is also loaded with zeaxanthin and lutein, antioxidants are extremely important for good vision and overall eye health.
 A fun spin is to use a blue spirulina and turn your entire smoothie a beautiful blue!

-Powerful antioxidant known to block over 30 different carcinogens
+Powerful antioxidant is known to block over 30 different carcinogens

 A now popular superfood that eases aches and inflammation and has been used for thousands of years to treat arthritis and other ailments.
 It can also help relieve some symptoms of joint pain and rheumatoid arthritis.
 Note, this will turn your blender orange!